-I’m super excited to share this butterfly wristband craft/printable with you today.
+I’m super excited to share these fluttering butterfly wristbands with you today.
 This was a major hit with my kids, and it is the easiest thing in the world.

 My daughter is deeply into bugs right now, and especially butterflies.
 I originally was going to make this a flappy bird, but she was adamant: it was bugs or nothing.